gojek/wrest/README.md

 Asynchronous requests are non-blocking.
 They do not return a response and the request is executed on a separate thread.
 The only way to access the response while using asynchronous request is through callbacks.

 Asynchronous requests support pluggable backends.
-The default backend used for asynchronous requests is ruby threads.
+The default backend used for asynchronous requests is ruby threads, which is only reliable when using JRuby.

 ```
   "http://c42.in".to_uri.get_async do |callback|